VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart3Chapter01.md

 video cards which provide above hardware acceleration function through `NEWGAL` and `FrameBuffer` include: Matrox, and 3DFX, etc.

-`GDI` interface based on `NEWGAL` are partially compatible with old `GDI,` but we provide some advanced functions based on `NEWGAL.` We will describe advanced `GDI` interfaces based on `NEWGAL` in Chapter 15.
+`GDI` interface based on `NEWGAL` are partially compatible with old `GDI`, but we provide some advanced functions based on `NEWGAL`.
+We will describe advanced `GDI` interfaces based on `NEWGAL` in Chapter 15.

 ## Painting and Updating of a Window